 Photography: Picture Editor and Curator

 Knowing that I was going to be rebuilding their website, and rather appalled by the dearth of images, I set about turning the situation around.
 Firstly I started taking photographs.
 I bought a new Canon PowerShot SX210 (and promptly had to replace it after I dropped it in the sea during a skinny-dipping adventure) and made a nuisance of myself photographing any event I was working at for about the next 4 years.
 It took a couple of seasons to get into my own stride and be more conscious of what would make a good photograph.
-I alternated from simply the ‘wallpaper’ of a camping event, the things one ceases to see as features, like the tents, kit, supplies, and vehicles, to the people on the various crews, and then to nature itself.
+I alternated between capturing the “wallpaper” of a camping event — the things one ceases to see as features, like the tents, kit, supplies, and vehicles — to the people on the various crews, and then to nature itself.